 The workshops welcome young people who are not in education, employment or training (NEET) or who are at risk of becoming NEET due to circumstances affecting their educational engagement.
 The workshops are open to singers and players of all musical styles and instruments.

-The next term starts in September with a Contemporary Choir and an Experimental Music course.
-In January there will be a Songwriting course and in April a Music Production course.
+The next term starts in November with Contemporary Choir Online.
 Find out more here.

 CoMusica works with partners across the North East to support children and young people experiencing challenging circumstances to fulfil their potential musically, personally and socially.

 The series is funded by National Foundation for Youth Music and Hays Travel.